hackerb9/passportpix/README.md

 You can only take one photo.
 Every photo you take overwrite the previous 'passport.jpg' file.

 Only the first camera is opened.

-The face detection routine is a bit CPU hungry so maybe I should downscale the image before processing it to get a better frame rate.
+You can change that by editing camera_device at the beginning of the file.

+When recentering the face, especially if it is very close to the camera, there may not be enough picture from the camera to extend all the way to the edge of the final photo.
+The program should warn about this and give a visual indication of which way to move to fix it.

+If your face is too far away, the camera will zoom in too much, causing a blurry picture.
+This program should detect if height or width is less than 256 and ask the user to step closer.

 I wrote this using Python2 and OpenCV2 since that's the only OpenCV Debian GNU/Linux has packaged for Python.